truenicoco/slidge/docs/source/admin/xmpp_server.rst

 ACL
 ***

-Create a policy like this:
+Create a policy for the component:

 .. code-block:: yaml

     acl:
       slidge:
         server: superduper.example.com